tomwimmenhove/MoonPi/README.md

 - 115k2 baud UART console/debugging interface (Optionally over USB)

 Thanks to [Dmitry Poskriyakov](https://github.com/balmerdx/AllwinnerV3S_KiCad) for creating the footprints for the used Allwinner V3S CPU.

+A kernel with a working .config can be found [here](https://github.com/tomwimmenhove/moonpi-linux) A U-boot .config is included in [this repository](https://github.com/tomwimmenhove/AllwinnerLTE/blob/main/software/config_notes/uboot.config) and a working version of U-Boot has been forked [here](https://github.com/tomwimmenhove/u-boot)